erezsh/Preql/README.md

      , subq_3(is_even, sqrsum) AS (SELECT ((item % 2) = 0) AS is_even, SUM(item * item) AS sqrsum FROM range1 GROUP BY 1)
   SELECT * FROM subq_3
 ```

-# Contributions

-Code contributions are welcome!

-By submitting a contribution, you assign to Preql all right, title and interest in any copyright you have in the Contribution, and you waive any rights, including any moral rights, that may affect our ownership of the copyright in the Contribution.

 # License